expressjs/multer/README.md

 `destination` is used to determine within which folder the uploaded files should be stored.
 This can also be given as a `string` (e.g. `'/tmp/uploads'`).

+**Note:** You are responsible for creating the directory when providing `destination` as a function.
+When passing a string, multer will make sure that the directory is created for you.

 `filename` is used to determine what the file should be named inside the folder.

 Each function gets passed both the request (`req`) and some information about